tetsuo/tetsuo.github.io/articles/mailroom.md

 > The time to wait for accumulating enough notifications to fill a batch.

 The collector waits up to **X** milliseconds before processing incoming notifications (where **X** is the **batch timeout**).
-If fewer than the batch limit have arrived during that period, the collector will still dequeue whatever did arrive—but it won't pull more immediately.
+If fewer than the batch limit have arrived during that period, the collector will still dequeue whatever did arrive, but it won't pull more immediately.
 In effect, this sets an upper limit on how long new tokens can linger before being handed over to the email sender.

 #### Example